Even MSNBC's Rachel Maddow Beat NBA, MLB Opening Night Ratings

 “Last Thursday, the NBA’s highly-discussed return also didn’t bother primetime news,” Outkick reports.
 “The NBA’s restart — two games — opened to 2.75 million viewers.
 It lost to several cable news shows that aired directly against it: Tucker Carlson Tonight, 4 million; Hannity, 3.8 million; the Ingraham Angle; 3 million, Rachel Maddow Show, 3 million.
 (Earlier in the day, The Five, at 3.2 million, outperformed the NBA.)”

+CNBC reports the NBA average viewership on opening night to be 2.9 million.
+However, whether 2.75 or 2.9, the NBA not only bent the knee for the anthem, they also bent the knee to Rachel Maddow.

 Many in the sports media assumed that sports fans have been starving for their sports.
-But thus far, the ratings show that cable news has more fans than either pro baseball or basketball.
+However, on opening night, the ratings show that cable news has more fans than either pro baseball or basketball.
 Indeed, Sean Hannity and Tucker Carlson seem to have more fans than both leagues combined.

 Baseball debuted with nearly all players and coaches kneeling in protest during the national anthem.
 In addition, MLB stenciled Black Lives Matter on pitcher’s mounds at every stadium during opening week.